scottchiesa/lifecourse-MR-brain/README.md

 This project has been my first foray into MR as well as the first time I have used R and Bash to conduct any sort of analyses, so I'm well aware that the way I've approached much of the coding is _extremely_ long-winded and inefficient.
 This was mainly because I was learning each necessary technique as I went before combining everything together to create my final analysis.
 It does the job though and hopefully will be refined in future projects using these methods.

-Manuscript was accepted to Brain in June 2024 and DOI to final article will be provided here once published.
+Manuscript now published in Brain at https://doi.org/10.1093/brain/awae198.

 ## ABSTRACT